odonnell31/nba_history/README.md

 All nba_history functions return scraped data as a `pandas dataframe` with an option to also export to `CSV`.

 ## Example
-A *short example for scaping NBA draft data* is below:

 ```python
 from nba_history import player_data, team_data